 Los Nires: camping only, 5000 pp/pn.
 Nice camping pitches with picnic benches, lots of room, some shelter under trees and they have the cutest golden retriever.
 Indoor kitchen with gas hob and oven (use your own pots and utensils) and adjoining dining area with lots of room and big tables.
 They light a fire morning and evening (wood burning fire for hot water shower am and pm too).
 Wi-fi near the house only (faster than Mosco).
 They bake good, fresh bread every day.

 Half a dozen small stores that all sell similar things for slightly different prices.
 We ended up going to most of them for our groceries.
-The shop on the corner of the main plaza accepts Credit Cards for a small fee.
+Most only accept cash, so take some with you if possible, but the shop on the corner of the main plaza accepts Credit Cards for a small fee.

 Limited fresh food: potatoes, onions and apples were available but little else.
 Eggs and bread became a staple!
-(Caleta Tortel was the first place that had edible peppers and carrots!)
+For those going north on the Carretera Austral, Caleta Tortel was the first place that had edible peppers and carrots!

 Steph and Ben